nhu92/SPrOUT/README.md

 - **Data**:
   - Paired-end reads from mixed plant DNA samples.
   - Reference database of Angiosperms353 sequences.
+(Actually, these can be any target sequencing data but requires similar  well curated gene alignments as references)
   > Reference sequences name should follow Order_Family_Genus_Species format for prediction.
 For example: >Rosales_Rosaceae_Rose_rosa

 ## Installation